Art Journaling

 Art journal

-I use a 9x12 mixed media pad like this one, but you can use any book with medium to heavy paper.
+I sometimes use a 9x12 mixed media pad like this one, but you can use any book with medium to heavy paper.
 You can even use an old reading book, or writing journals.
-Mainly the paper needs to be heavy enough to stand up to paint.
+Mainly the paper needs to be heavy enough to stand up to whatever you’re putting on it (wet paint, gluing paper to it, etc.)

 Paint